osusec/beavercds-ng/docs/for-authors/quickstart.md

   # file from the challenge folder in the repo
   - somefile.txt

-  # multiple files from chal_folder/src/, zipped as together.zip
+  # multiple files from src/ in the challenge folder, zipped as together.zip
   - as: together.zip
     include:
       - src/file1
       - src/file2
       - src/file3

-  # extract these files from inside of the container image
+  # multiple files pulled from the container image for the `main` pod
-  # for the `main` pod (see previous section)
+  # (see previous Pods section)
   - from: main
     include:
       - /chal/notsh